-Students are prohibited from using or having on or in an operational mode any paging device, mobile telephone, cellular telephone, personal electronic device, laser pointer or any other type of telecommunications or imaging device during the normal school day, except as expressly permitted in connection with authorized use in classrooms.
+Students are prohibited from using or having on or in an operational mode any personal electronic devices, including but not limited to cell phones, smart phones, iPads, and/or imaging device during the normal school day, except as expressly permitted in connection with authorized use in classrooms.
 Additionally students are prohibited from using technology in any manner which invades the privacy of students, employees, volunteers or visitors.
 Students are not permitted to use any form of information technology, including their own personal electronic devices, to intimidate, harass or threaten others.
 This type of harassment is generally referred to as cyber bullying.
 If a student violates this prohibition, then he/she is subject to discipline under this provision and/or any other provision in the District Code of Conduct that may be applicable to the circumstances involved.
 Any electronic device that is permitted on school property is encouraged to be kept off and secured in a locker.
-If at any time an electronic device becomes disruptive to the educational process it will be confiscated.
+If at any time an electronic device becomes disruptive, causes, promotes distraction to the educational process, or undermines health and safety it will be confiscated.

 Teachers and all other Board personnel should exemplify and reinforce acceptable student dress and behavior (including possession/use of electronic devices) and help students develop an understanding of appropriate appearance and conduct in the school setting.
+(Refer to Appendix D and E)